GluuFederation/docs-supportportal-prod/sources/user-guide/new.md

 > Note: The new ticket form might display less fields than those described in this section.
 The fields you see will depend on whether you have a free, paid, or partner account.

-To submit a support request in Help Center
+#### To submit a support request

-Click New Ticket at the top of the page.
+1. Click New Ticket at the top of the page.

-Enter a subject and description of the problem.
+2. Enter a subject and description of the problem.

-As you enter a subject, a list of suggested articles in the knowledge base appears.
+3. As you enter a subject, a list of suggested articles in the knowledge base appears.
 You can click one of the articles instead of submitting the request.
 Encouraging end-users to look for answers in the knowledge base can deflect tickets.

-If you belong to multiple organizations, select the organization for this support request.
+4. If you belong to multiple organizations, select the organization for this support request.

-Add any attachments.

-The file size limits are 1 MB for Essential, 7 MB for Team, and 20 MB for Professional and Enterprise.
+5. Add any attachments.The file size limits are 1 MB for Essential, 7 MB for Team, and 20 MB for Professional and Enterprise.

-To cc colleagues or partners, use a comma to separate each email address.
+6. To cc colleagues or partners, use a comma to separate each email address.

-Click Submit.
+7. Click Submit.

+> Note: Use our guide to learn [how to create a good ticket](../how-to-ask.md) on Gluu Support.

 ## Submitting a response to tickets

+Users can update an existing support request by commenting on a ticket.

+#### To submit a response:
+1. Navigate to the ticket you want to update.

+2. Insert your response in the text field.

+3. Review the ticket status as needed.
+If you want to keep the same status, use the`Inherit` value.

+4. Review the ticket priority and esscalate or de-escalate as needed.

+5. Review the ticket's privacy setting.
+If you'd like to keep the same privacy settings as the previous response, leave the value as `Inherit`.

+6. If you have supporting documents to include in your response, you can insert a link or attach a file (customers and partners only).

+7. If you'd like one or more colleagues to be notified of your response, include their email(s) in the `Send copy to` field.
+Separate multiple multiple email addresses with a comma.

 ## Tracking your tickets